ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Detach User policies
-Remove the specified managed policy from the specified IAM user.
+Removes the specified managed policy from the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.
 Parameter aws_iam_policy_names (optional) is  a comma separated  list of IAM policy names.
 Parameter (optional) aws_iam_arns is a comma separated list of IAM policy arns.

-Note: A user can also have inline policies embedded with it, this function will delete inline policies associated with the the user.
-Note: one of parameters aws_iam_policy_names or aws_iam_arns required to be set.
+Note: A user can have embedded inline policies, which the function also deletes.
+One of the parameters, aws_iam_policy_names or aws_iam_arns, is required to be set.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: Detach All User Policies`, `Example: AWS IAM: Delete User For Artifact` or `Example: AWS IAM: Delete User`.
+Example workflows that use this Resilient function include `Example: AWS IAM: Detach All User Policies`, `Example: AWS IAM: Delete User For Artifact` or `Example: AWS IAM: Delete User`.

-The workflow, `Example: AWS IAM: Detach All User Policies`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: Detach All User Policies`, sets the following input fields for the function:

 *	aws_iam_user_name is mapped to a user name from the selected row of data table `AWS IAM Users`.
 *	aws_iam_policy_names is mapped to all policy names for the user from the selected row of data table `AWS IAM Users`.